Inepsa/Gilded-RP-Rules/Gilded RP Rules.md

 - Players are not allowed to have more than one character in the same line of work.

+# IC Pinboard Artwork Guidelines

+To keep IC pinboards immersive and consistent with the setting, all artwork must follow these rules.

+## Rules

+1. **Time Period**
+   - Must fit pre-1940s styles and themes.
+   - No modern elements, digital artifacts, or anachronisms.
+   - Photos must be taken in-game or edited to look aged (e.g., sepia, grain).
+No crisp HD images.

+2. **Allowed Styles**
+   - Early Lithographic Prints
+   - Art Nouveau
+   - Early Modernism & Propaganda
+   - Art Deco
+   - Bauhaus
+   - Constructivism

+3. **Quality**
+   - AI art allowed but must be refined to remove errors.
+   - Fix text issues, rendering flaws, or immersion-breaking styles.
+   - Character depictions must look era-appropriate — no anime, hyper-realism, or overly cartoonish styles.

+4. **Text**
+   - Must be clear, logical, and use period-appropriate fonts and phrasing.

+5. **Content**
+   - No explicit or overly sexual imagery.
+   - Must follow server-wide rules.

+6. **Poster Limit**
+   - Max **2 posters** per pinboard per character/business.

+## Review & Rejection

+- Art Team reviews reported works for compliance.
+- Low-effort, flawed, or immersion-breaking works will be rejected.
+- The Art Team reserves the right to remove posters they feel do not fit the image of Gilded, even if they otherwise follow the above rules.

 # Tailor Mannequin Script Rules